 2021 Ford Edge Problems and Top Complaints – Is Your Car A Lemon?

-Camera, steering, airbag & structure issues are among the top complaints received by the NHTSA from vehicle owners
+Camera, brake, exploding sunroof, and airbag issues are among the top complaints received by the NHTSA from vehicle owners

 The 2021 Ford Edge is known for being a family-friendly SUV that fits a tight budget.
 The automaker claims it is “impressive at every turn.”
-However, automotive enthusiasts have been vocal about some shortcomings with the model, from the malfunctioning camera and defective steering to the poorly-built structure and failing airbags.
+However, automotive enthusiasts have been vocal about some shortcomings with the model, from the malfunctioning camera and defective brakes to sunroofs that explode while they are driving.

 Don’t be stuck with a lemon.
 You have legal rights to cash, return or buyback.